 What we don’t: Technical feel and less comfortable than most.

 Rab’s Force Hoody doesn’t break any ground with its design, but it’s a lightweight and breathable sun shirt that won’t be too hot to handle on the trail.
 The 105-gram polyester is thinner than most shirts here (it feels reminiscent of the OR Echo), and Rab incorporated low-bulk and shifted seams (dropping them off the top of the shoulders and away from the true sides) to eliminate pressure points under a pack.
 Like most sun shirts here, you also get low-profile thumb loops, and the hood is fairly snug and meant to fit under a helmet.
-Finally, while Rab unfortunately does not specify a UPF rating for the Force, they do state that it’s UPF-rated, meaning it keeps out at least 93% of harmful UV rays.

-We recently wore the Force during a three-day backpacking trip and came away with mixed reviews.
+We wore the Force during a three-day backpacking trip and came away with mixed reviews.
 While the thin fabric did an above-average job dumping heat (on par with the Arc’teryx Cormac and just slightly less breathable than the OR Echo above), we didn’t love the look and feel of it.
 Similar to the Echo, the Force has a very technical vibe that feels more akin to a lightweight baselayer than a sun shirt.
 And while Rab often appeals to the vertically oriented crowd, the Force’s simple design omits all the details we love in a climbing-specific layer.
 To be sure, it’s a quality pick that’s high on breathability, but there are plenty of more innovative (and comfortable) options to consider.

 See the Men's Rab Force Hoody See the Women's Rab Force Hoody

-17. Baleaf UPF50+ Sun Hoodie ($24)
+18. Baleaf UPF50+ Sun Hoodie ($24)

 Material: 100% polyester